sonic-net/SONiC/doc/console/serial-console-HLD.md

 ### 3.1 Flow description
 When the feature is enabled, by modifying the DB manually, user will set serial-console configurations by modifing CONFIG_DB in SERIAL_CONSOLE table.

-The hostcfgd daemon will be extended to listen to confogurations from SERIAL_CONSOLE table and restarts the serial_console.service.
+The hostcfgd daemon will be extended to listen to configurations from SERIAL_CONSOLE table and restarts the serial_console.service.
 Serial console script will read SERIAL_CONSOLE table and update config files accordingly.

 serial-config.service will start `Before=getty-pre.target` and run serial.config.sh to apply configuration before serial console became available.